 The Economy: This approach is not dependent on economic or demand growth for its success.
 The model redefines transmission to shed cost and build revenues - an attractive model under any economic conditions.
 It offers a useful remedy to regulatory pressure on transmission business margins.
 Overall, the electric transmission business is robust in the face of recession and this growth option would help extract maximum value regardless of the economy.

 Regulation and Trade: This is a major issue for this option.
-Regulators will be cautious about a radically outsourced JV model, and will express concern about system operations and about the boundaries of the new Transco business.
+State regulators in particular are likely to be cautious about a radically outsourced JV model, and will express concern about system operations and about the boundaries of the new Transco business.
 This is especially true with respect to market power, where blurring the transmission boundary gets Texas close to power trading as grid operator.
-However we believe that this issue can be managed through the education of regulators.
+However, we believe that this issue can be managed through the education of regulators, an area in which Texas is quite skillful.

-As mentioned above, explicit regulatory approval may not be required for the JV approach, but Texas will need to be active in incorporating this visionmega-transco, and its likely results into the performance-based standards by which mega-transcoit is likely to be regulated in the future.
+As mentioned above, explicit regulatory approval may not be required for the JV approach, but Texas will need to be pro-active in incorporating this vision into the mega-transco.
+Also, in evaluating the potential savings, they should take into account the performance-based standards by which the mega-transco is likely to be regulated in the future.
 Texas has particular skills in regulatory analysis and education, so has a greater ability to expand the mega-transco envelope than other operators.

 Organization & Staffing: To take advantage of this approach, the new Transco will need different skills and a fresh organizational structure.
 Greater emphasis will be placed on maximizing the commercial benefits to the network, and on new transmission product development.
 Also it will be essential to create a network pricing team that has the skills to price new products and offerings both in concept and in real time to for customers.
 This team will be the core of the utility, with all other functions being treated as commodities for which the core team can administer contracts to procure.

 Texas will be better placed to deliver these new skills to the Transco than other members of the grouping.
 Texas has the leading trading capability and has more developed pricing skills than other players.
 In addition Texas has more experience in working with JV partnerships than traditional utilities.